Eva Naumova: I am a Rebel, an Enthusiast and an Experimenter

 EN: I have some big plans for 2014.
 I hope and believe that everything will happen as I’ve planned it!
 For a start, I’ve got the opening of my showroom in Moscow and a joint project with some big magazines.
 I’ve got interesting things going on in Russia and abroad.
 In the meantime, I’ll be trying to wow everyone with my new ideas for jewellery designs!

-Christian Dior, Designer of Dreams: Victoire De Castellane exhibits at Gagosian Gallery
+Christian Dior, Designer of Dreams: Victoire De Castellane Exhibits At Gagosian Gallery

 continue reading